I build software, write down what I learn, and race cars on the internet.

 Recent writing

-All posts →The App My Wife Opened First
+The App My Wife Opened First

 What a few evenings of directing Claude Code on top of years of engineering taste buys: a custom progressive web app for my family's Disney World trip that my wife reached for first, every day.